jon-chun/jon-chun/README.md

 • <b>Enrollment:</b> Experienced enrollment growth from 20 to 120 between 2017-2022 becoming one of the largest classes at Kenyon as an elective with no credit toward the traditional STEM computing major/minor

-• <b>Budget:</b> With no budget or antecedent, innovated from scratch a globally recognized computational DH Colab research center and AI Digital Humanities.
+• <b>Budget:</b> With no budget or antecedent, innovated from scratch a globally recognized interdisciplinary AI Colab research center and human-centered AI program.
 This includes no funds for hardware, software, cloud computing, support staff or other common expenses.
 This is achieved thru continual strategic planning, careful curation and testing fully open-source, robust, best-of-breed and/or freely available resources informed by decades of experience in industry.

 Our interdisciplinary AI DH research has been published in top presses, journals, and conferences.
 We have also mentored hundreds of ML/AI DH projects that synthesize Artificial Intelligence with literature, history, political science, art, dance, music, law, medicine, economics and more.
 Various sample AI DH projects are given at the bottom of this page.

 <b>Timeline</b>

 * **1992-99**: The <a href="https://www.kenyon.edu/academics/departments-and-majors/integrated-program-in-humane-studies/">*Integrated Program for Humane Studies*</a> (IPHS, the oldest interdisciplinary program at Kenyon) established a computer lab in Timberlake House for DH scholarship under Director Michael Brint
-* **2002 Jul**: Katherine Elkins joined Kenyon and began mentoring traditional Digital Humanities projects (e.g. critiques of technology, websites, media, etc.) in the IPHS program
+* **2002 Jul**: Katherine Elkins joined Kenyon and began mentoring traditional interdisciplinary computational projects (e.g. critiques of technology, websites, media, etc.) in the IPHS program
 * **2003 May**: Launched product Symantec Clientless VPN appliance as Director of Development and relocated from Silicon Valley
-* **2005 Mar**: Proposed new humanity-centered AI Digital Humanities curriculum in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
+* **2005 Mar**: Proposed new humanity-centered AI curriculum in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
-* **2015 Aug**: Formulated detailed interdisciplinary AI Digital Humanities curriculum after years of research and training
+* **2015 Aug**: Formulated detailed interdisciplinary AI curriculum after years of research and training
-* **2017 Mar**: Lead DH Kenyon Team at the <a href="https://hackoh5.ohio5.org/">HackOH5</a> Hackathon to explore challenges and opportunities in implementing computational Digital Humanities and effecting collaboration across disciplines
+* **2017 Mar**: Lead DH Kenyon Team at the <a href="https://hackoh5.ohio5.org/">HackOH5</a> Hackathon to explore challenges and opportunities in implementing computational interdisciplinary AI program and effecting collaboration across disciplines
 * **2017 Aug**: Kenyon supports the first <a href="https://digital.kenyon.edu/dh_iphs_prog/">'*Programming Humanity*'</a> course co-taught with a Humanities and Comparative Literature professor.
 * **2018 Aug**: Kenyon adds first <a href="https://digital.kenyon.edu/dh_iphs_ai/">'*AI for the Humanities*'</a> course with a differentiated approach to GOFAI/ML through DNN, RL, and GA
-* **2018 Aug**: Katherine Elkins awarded a multi-year <a href="https://www.kenyon.edu/offices-and-services/office-of-the-provost/recognition/neh-professorship/">National Endowment of the Humanities Distinguished Professorship</a> to continue developing a campus-wide Digital Humanities program to include every interested department
+* **2018 Aug**: Katherine Elkins awarded a multi-year <a href="https://www.kenyon.edu/offices-and-services/office-of-the-provost/recognition/neh-professorship/">National Endowment of the Humanities Distinguished Professorship</a> to continue developing a campus-wide human-centered AI program to include every interested department
 * **2022 Jan**: Collaboration with <a href="https://cs.kenyon.edu/index.php/scmp-401-scientific-computing-seminar/">*Scientific Computing program at Kenyon*</a> mentoring several majors on interdisciplinary research
 * **2022 Aug**: Kenyon offers first computational <a href="https://jon-chun.github.io/cultural-analytics/">'*Cultural Analytics*'</a> DH methodology course for Social Sciences and Humanities
 * **2022 Aug**: First collaboration with local industry via <a href="https://github.com/jon-chun/iiot-time-series-prediction-system">'*Industrial IoT Independent Study*'</a> targeting technical reference implementation and strategic whitepaper